danPixl/puredarwin.github.io/index.md

 DarwinBuild is one of PureDarwin‘s main upstream projects.

-What does the „Pure“ in PureDarwin stand for?
+What does the "Pure“ in PureDarwin mean?

 Pure as in beer!
-It means that we just use components specifically released by Apple for use with Darwin, as well as other Open Source components (coll ectively called „upstream code“).
+It means that we just use components specifically released by Apple for use with Darwin, as well as other open source components (called "upstream code“).
 Specifically, it means that we do not use any components from macOS.
-It also means that we try to stay as close as possible to the „outside world“ as in macOS (e.g., regarding the choice of compilers, options, etc.).
+It also means that we try to stay as close as possible to the "outside world“ as in macOS (e.g., regarding the choice of compilers, options, etc.).
 It does not mean, however, that we do not modify and add to the upstream code, to the extent that the respective licenses allow.

 How can I help PureDarwin?